Frequently Asked Questions

 In Swedish, the degree title is 'Magisterprogram i strategiskt ledarskap för hållbarhet' and the english title is 'Master of Science (one year) in Strategic Leadership Towards Sustainability'.
 The Swedish Institute provides additional information about the equivalency of Swedish degrees in other countries (see FAQ about studying in Sweden).

 A: With such diversity in the class we can give no ready answer here.
 Our graduates have a shared vision and understanding of sustainability and are working in academia, business, government and the community, providing leadership and creating change.
 Here are some examples of what they are doing now: creating their own sustainability consulting firms, developing education and training programmes, undertaking further research, acting as freelance consultants in diverse fields, undertaking green building design, working as policy analysts, preparing CSR / sustainability reports for some of the world's largest organizations, campaigning for Greenpeace and working with our partner organization, The Natural Step.
-Our newsletter, The Trunk & Branches, contains updates from graduates.
-Reflections from alumni can also be read by clicking here.
-Visit our Career Paths page for more information.

 A: We highy recommend that you attend orientation week starting one week before the offical semester commencement.
 You can check key dates for the programme by clicking here.
 Information about the orientation week schedule will be provided to incoming students in early August.